davidvirgilio/home/README.md

 # tip-calculator
-We application to calculate a total bill after tip and taxes.
+Web application to calculate a total bill after tip and taxes.